Just when I think that there’s no time for cookies, I remember shortbread.

 - 3 cups oat flour (see note about grinding your own)

-- ½ cup white rice flour (see note about other options)
+- 1/2 cup potato starch (see note about other options)

 - Line a 9-inch square baking pan with parchment paper, allowing paper to overhang on the sides (for removal of the shortbread).

-- In a medium bowl whisk together the oat flour, rice flour and salt.
+- In a medium bowl, whisk together the oat flour, potato starch and salt.

-- In a large bowl, cream together (I used a wooden spoon) the butter and sugar until blended and somewhat fluffy.
-Add the flour mixture, stirring until combined (it may look slightly crumbly).
+- In a large bowl, cream together (I used a wooden spoon) the margarine and coconut sugar until blended and somewhat fluffy.
+Add the oat flour mixture, stirring until combined (it may look slightly crumbly).

 - Press dough evenly and firmly into prepared pan.
 Prick with a fork.
 Loosely cover with plastic wrap and chill at least 1 hour or up to 1 day.